Trackunit/developer-hub/sdk-docs/getting-started/extension-points.md

 }
 ```

 The `icon` field allows you to select the icon used in the navigation bar.
-See the Icon component in our [UI Component Library](https://developers.trackunit.com/page/ui-components) for an overview of supported icons.
+See the Icon component in our [UI Components](https://apps.iris.trackunit.com/storybook/) Library for an overview of supported icons.

 # Report Extension Point